Menithal/Mals-Blender-VRM0-Utility/README.md

 - **Add Selected as Colliders** - Adds all the selected bones as <ins>Individual Colliders</ins>.
 Adds Colliders to Springbone groups.
 - **Clear Springbone Groups** -  Clears ALL the springbone groups
 - **Clear Springbone Collider Groups** -  Clears ALL the Colliders

+# Developing / Contributing

+Make sure to use `git submodule init` and `git submodule update` as we are using an external add on to bind shapekeys to new model.

+Copy `io_extended_scene_vrm` folder to your Blender Addons Directory.

+On Windows this is under `%APPDATA%/Blender Foundation/Blender/<BlenderVersion>/addons`

+If you are using VSCode, I  HIGHLY suggest using **Jacques Lucke's Blender Development Addon** (`JacquesLucke.blender-development`), which allows you to build, redeploy and debug blender add ons directly from the VSCode Workspace.

+# Donations

+If you think my stuff is neat, feel free to check my other work at my [ko-fi at malactus](https://ko-fi.com/malactus) and maybe buy me a coffee, or two.

+# Change Log

+### Version 0.0.2
+- Fixed Issues with Thumbs matching a misunderstood VRM reference.
+Thumbs now correct use the 45 X-Z Rule.

+### Version 0.0.1

+- Initial Version with majority of the features